Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2017-01-21-eclipse-lombokify-valvar.markdown

 I have implemented the detections of "SomeLongTypeName localVar = new SomeLongTypeName();", and replacements with lombok "var localVar = new SomeLongTypeName();"

 <p>
-Isn't it true we ALL java developper are fed up typing things like
+Isn't it true we ALL java developper are fed up typing things like ??
 {% highlight java%}
 Map<String,Map<Integer,List<Boolean>>> map = new HashMap<String,Map<Integer,List<Boolean>>>();
 Map<Integer,List<Boolean>> elt1 = map.get("key1");
 {% endhighlight %}
-&nbsp; instead of
+instead of
 {% highlight java%}
 val map = new HashMap<String,Map<Integer,List<Boolean>>>();
 val elt1 = map.get("key1");
 {% endhighlight %}

 <P>
-Of course, Java will continue to evolve (slowly as it always did), and there is some hope with this JEP that it will be built-in in the langage soon:
+Of course, Java will continue to evolve (slowly as it always did), and there is some hope with this JEP (<A href="http://openjdk.java.net/jeps/286">http://openjdk.java.net/jeps/286</A>) that it will be built-in in the langage soon:
 <BR/>
 <A href="http://openjdk.java.net/jeps/286"><img src="{{site.url}}/assets/posts/2017-01-19-eclipse-lombokify/jep286.png" /></A>